Willie Burton (basketball, born 1962)

 Willie James Burton Jr. (born 24 June 1962) is an American-New Zealand former professional basketball player who spent 19 seasons playing in the New Zealand National Basketball League (NBL).
-Burton came to New Zealand in the mid-1980s to play for Palmerston North and became a league legend.
-He kept himself in great shape and was still playing top basketball when he turned 40.
+Burton came to New Zealand in the mid-1980s to play for Palmerston North and continued playing in the NBL until the age of 44.
+In 2006, he won a championship with the Hawke's Bay Hawks.
 He won six rebounding titles and ranks as the league's all-time leader around the boards.
 He finished his career with 4,244 career rebounds, nearly 1,500 rebounds more than the next best individual rebounding total.

 Early life and career

 Burton grew up playing baseball in his hometown of Millen, Georgia.
-Lanky, flexible and possessing lightning reflexes, Burton stood head and shoulders above others as a "cornerman" for his team at the age of 12.
-His father, Willie James Sr., was a keen baseball player, but Burton was not so much.
-Luckily for Burton, a friend, Alonzo Holmes, lived down the road in his neighbourhood and introduced him to basketball.
+His father, Willie James Sr., was a keen baseball player, but Burton gravitated towards basketball after a friend introduced him to the sport around the age of 12.
 He went on to play four years of college basketball for the University of Tennessee between 1980 and 1984.
 He appeared in 111 games for the Volunteers over his career, and averaged a team-high 13.5 points per game as a senior in 1983–84.
 He also led the team in rebounds per game as a junior and senior (8.1 and 7.3 per game respectively), and blocks per game as a sophomore and junior (1.3 and 0.8 per game respectively).

 Following his senior season with Tennessee, Burton was selected in the sixth round of the 1984 NBA draft by the Denver Nuggets.
 He subsequently attended training camp with the Nuggets, but he did not make the final roster cut.